gabormihucz/minicooper/README.md

-# dissertation
+# minicooper
-CS15 --- team project
+CS15 --- L3 team project at the University of Glasgow

-## Get the software

-If you do not have the project in a zip file yet: click on CI/CD/Pipelines.
-Then under the button CI Lint, click on the latest button with a cloud symbol and an arrow pointing downards and click on 'Download build artifacts'.

 ## OS Requirements: